Selective / Multiple White Balance Temperature Adjustments

 I agree that having multiple WB instances can be handy, having one instance work on the whole image and a 2nd to alter the wb for specific regions.

-#2 Updated by Roman Lebedev almost 2 years ago
+#2 Updated by Roman Lebedev about 2 years ago

 - % Done changed from 20 to 0

 - Status changed from Triaged to Duplicate